-The int word refers to an integer, two both words are correct.
-Let’s focus on the integer types with examples.
+The term ‘int’ refers to an integer in PHP, and both words are correct.
+Let’s focus on integer types with examples.

-Before getting started, there are some constants in PHP that are defining the size of the integers in PHP, maximum and minimum.
-Let’s see that.
+Before getting started, there are constants in PHP that define the size limits of integers, both maximum and minimum.
+Let’s take a look at them.

 The following code shows you an example for each one.

 As you may know, the size of an integer (int) in PHP depends on the platform.
 This implies that the maximum size of an integer value is 32 bits, allowing a maximum value of 2 billion to be stored in an integer variable.

 Anyway, PHP has 4 integer (int) types, which are:-